-- Read around the information you found to check the details. - Answer the question. - Check your answer against the question have you actually answered it?
+- Scan to find the information in the text.
+Underline it or point to it. - Read around the information you found to check the details. - Answer the question. - Check your answer against the question have you actually answered it?

 Retrieval Toolkit